-Fuel scarcity: FRSC warns against carrying petrol in vehicles
+Fuel Scarcity: FRSC Warns Against Carrying Petrol in Vehicles

 Oladele said that the DPR sometimes sell the fuel to other vehicles searching for the scarce commodity.

-He, however, implored motorists and other road users to be patient and endure the present fuel scarcity as the situation was being addressed by relevant authorities.
-(NAN)

-The post Fuel scarcity: FRSC warns against carrying petrol in vehicles appeared first on The Nation Nigeria.
+The post Fuel Scarcity: FRSC Warns Against Carrying Petrol in Vehicles appeared first on SIGNAL.

 Do you have something awesome to share with the world?
 Click here to share